abdulazizasiri/Java-Spring/Udacity-Course/Core_2_Spring_boot_Basics/README.md

 - @Select, @Insert, @Update, @Delete: Annotations representing SQL statements to be executed.
 Each annotation takes a string for a SQL statement of the corresponding type.
 For example, a @Select annotation takes a string for a SQL SELECT statement.

 - @Options: Annotation providing access to switches and configuration options for JDBC statements.

+### Practical Example: User Credentials and Authentication

+Secure Data practice

+1- Assume your database will be breached, so we cannot store our

+data in plain-text.
+We have to use an encryption method for our sensetive data.

+- Authentication in a web application

+User support is a common feature in web applications, which means that a user can register an account and use credentials to login to the application in the future.

+It's important to design databases with the assumption that they will someday be breached, and so we cannot store passwords or other secret credentials in plain text.
+Two approaches to storing passwords are:

+- Encryption: Modifying data before storing it, with the intention of using another algorithm to return the data to its original form once it needs to be used.

+- Hashing: Modifying data before storing it with the intention of never returning it to its original form.
+The modified data will be compared to other modified data only.